java-native-access/jna/www/DirectMapping.md

         }
     }

 Direct mapping supports the same type mappings as interface mapping, except for arrays of `Pointer`/`Structure`/`String`/`WString`/`NativeMapped` as function arguments.
+In addition, direct mapping does not support NIO Buffers or primitive arrays as types returned by type mappers or `NativeMapped`.

 **Varargs are not supported**.